As an affiliate, we earn from qualifying purchases made on our website.

 How To Improve Your Distances

 Everybody wants to hit the ball longer.
 Most people try swinging the club faster.
 You probably already know what the result is.
-Yeah, the ball flies off the planet in the wrong direction.
+Yeah, the ball flies off the planet in the wrong direction (too much sidespin).

 There are a few things you can try to improve your distances.
 They might not all work for you, but they’re definitely worth trying.

-The first thing I’d recommend is playing a ball that’s suited for your swing.
+The first thing I’d recommend is playing the right golf ball for you and your swing.
 Most people play the wrong golf ball and it’s just going to make things tougher.

 All balls are different.
-Some of them are built for slower swing speeds while others are built for fast speeds.
-For beginner and high handicaps, having a ball that’s easy to compress and flies straight is super important.
+Some of them are built for slower swing speeds while others are built for high swing speeds.
+For beginner and high handicaps (aka average golfers), having a ball that’s easy to compress and flies straight is super important.

 If you’re a mid handicapper (normally shoot in the 80s), you probably want a similar ball with a bit more greenside spin.
 This is to dial in your short game and to get the ball to stop a bit quicker.